rambabuwhy/cpp-problems/code_ry/README.md

+There are several patterns or techniques that you can use to approach and solve many types of problems.
+Here are some commonly used patterns:

 Brute Force: Start with a simple and naive solution, and try all possible combinations to solve the problem.
 This is usually the first step to understand the problem and constraints.

 Greedy: Choose the locally optimal solution at each step to reach the global optimum.
 This approach is useful when the problem has a property of "optimal substructure".